jordles/notes/CS/HTTP.md

   - `401 UNAUTHORIZED` - the client is not authorized to make the request, the user must log into an account before the request is processed.
   - `403 FORBIDDEN` - the client is authorized to make the request, but is not allowed to access the requested resource due to the web server not processing the request.
 This is often used to indicate that a user does not have sufficient permissions to execute an action in a web application.
   - `404 NOT FOUND` - the server cannot find the requested resource.

+    - A clear distinction between 400 and 404 is that:
+      - 400 is a request level issue.
+The endpoint itself works, but the content or parameters are wrong.
+      - 404 is a server level issue.
+The endpoint simply does not exist or cannot be found.

 - __500-599 - Server Error__ - The server failed to fulfill an apparently valid request.
   - `500 Internal Server Error` - A generic error status code given when an unexpected error or condition occurred while processing the request.